rajatsharma01/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I started with basic implimentation of LeNet without any data augmentations, I was achieving about 0.96 validation accuracy.
 However very low test accuracy on GRSRB images.
 Based on suggestions in rubric page, I stared with implementing image augmentation techniques one by one, modified my model to have deeper and more number of hidden layers.
 However I started hitting limitation of my laptop to train such model as it used to take many hours to train, so I switched back to smaller version of model which is closer to basic LeNet.
 I also noticed that too many data augmentations were causing validation accuracy to be low, so I decided to stick with 1000 samples per class to generated additional required augmentations.
 Finally what I achieved seems to be a middle ground solution, not very high accuracy though.
 I would come back to fix my model to scale well when I have access to GPU based machine.

 My final model results were:
-* training set accuracy of : Didn't really measure it separately
+* training set accuracy of : 0.767
-* validation set accuracy of 0.946
+* validation set accuracy of 0.955
 * test set accuracy of 0.933

-Following graph shows validation accuracy plot for each epoch
+Following graph shows training and validation accuracy plot for each epoch.
+Note that my model is observing lower training accuracy than validation accuracy.

 ![Accuracy]